nervosnetwork/mercury/core/rpc/README.md

 **Usage**

 To reveal the receivers' addresses of a cheque cell.
+Attention: official public servers do not open this method.

 **Params**